 Alexa, start BrightHR … and tell me everything I want to know about my business

-Voice technology is starting to really take off in the home.
-But what does it hold for the smart office?
-We’ve been exploring the possibilities
+Voice technology is starting to take off in the home.
+But what does the future hold for the smart office?
+We’ve been exploring the possibilities.

 Imagine asking your computer ‘tell me everything I need to know about my business’ and getting back all the relevant information you need.
 This is BrightHR’s plan for the future and we have been making steps to integrate our software with voice technologies such as Alexa.
 In this blog Stacey Birkett, BrightHR’s Commercial Strategy Manager, explains why she set out a vision to build a voice system for our customers and explains why voice technology will become ever more important.